AndyBRoswell/basic_struts/README.md

 ```

 Because Tomcat 10 uses Servlet API 5.0 (released in 2020-09-07), part of Jakarta EE 9.
 Hence, the highest version of Tomcat you can use is 9.0.55 up to when this README was created.

+If you want to uninstall a particular version of Tomcat and install another version, then you should uninstall it with the methods of uninstalling softwares recommended by your OS.
+E.g., "Apps & Features" in Windows 10.